Road Safety and Your Windscreen

 - Drive with a clean windscreen - Depending on how dirty your windscreen is or what it has been contaminated with, there are a number of options.
 A windscreen or side glass that resists cleaning with ordinary soap and water probably has oil or grease on it.
-In this instance you could use methylated spirits diluted 1:1 with water.
+In this instance, you could use methylated spirits diluted 1:1 with water.

 - It is advisable to repair chips as soon as possible to prevent them from turning into cracks.
-Also it is important to have chips repaired by a reputable fitment centre
+Also, it is important to have chips repaired by a reputable fitment centre

 - Check the effectiveness of your windscreen wipers - should they not be effective, do not hesitate to replace them.

 - Check the water level in the windscreen wiper bottle.
-The windscreen will require a clean periodically when travelling long distance to remove dirt from the windscreen.
+The windscreen will require a clean periodically when travelling a long distance to remove dirt from the windscreen.

 A Perfect vision is important when travelling.
-It will not be a valid defense in court to say that you caused an accident because you could not see.
-If you can’t see – You may not drive!
+It will not be a valid defence in court to say that you caused an accident because you could not see.
+If you can’t see - You may not drive!